-The process can be shortened by the creation of a shall executable or batch file(.sh in Linux or .bat in Windows) that contains the above command.
+The process can be shortened by the creation of a shall executable or batch file(.sh in Linux or .bat on Windows) that contains the above command.
 A shortcut needs to be made to this executable file on the desktop.
 Double-clicking on the icon starts the server.
 However, Java would need to be installed on the system if you want to run the server, while the PATH variable needs to be correctly configured.
-You can see if proper installation of Java has been done by using the following command.
+You can see if the proper installation of Java has been done by using the following command.

 A java version, if returned, you can use Selenium RC, considering the version is 1.5 or maybe later.

 If you want to work with Selenium using Java, its client driver needs to be installed first.
 The steps explaining the usage of Java Client Driver are as follows.